Laser Vision Correction Including Lasik

 Contact Avera Marshall Southwest Ophthalmology at 507-537-1427 or 800-537-1427 today for a free consultation.

 Live confidently with laser vision correction, available through Avera Marshall Southwest Ophthalmology.
-Dr. Chris Buntrock and Dr. Curtis Louwagie offer a full range of eye services, from management of eye conditions to corrective eye surgery.
-They use the latest techniques to help improve eyesight for people.
+Dr. Curtis Louwagie and Dr. Ajay Shalwala offers a full range of eye services, from management of eye conditions to corrective eye surgery.
+They and their team use the latest techniques to help improve eyesight for people.

 Choosing the best laser vision correction will depend on your eyes.
-Free screening consultations are available with a technician who can help you identify your best options for Lasik procedures.
+Free screening consultations are available with a technician who can help you identify your best options for vision correction procedures.

-If the consultation reveals that you may be a candidate for Lasik, a full comprehensive exam from an ophthalmologist will be done, where all options will be discussed, including premium implant options.
-If your doctor does not recommend Lasik, he will work with you to determine what is the right method for your vision correction.
-Lasik is just one option for vision correction.
+If the consultation reveals that you may be a candidate for LASIK OR LASEK, a full comprehensive exam from an ophthalmologist will be done, where all options will be discussed, including premium implant options.
+If your doctor does not recommend LASIK OR LASEK, he will work with you to determine what is the right method for your vision correction.
+There are multiple options for vision correction.

 About Laser Correction